mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 * $d_{ij}$ is the distance between nodes $i$ and $j$.
 Again, this can use measures of distance other than simple Euclidean distances.
 * $\alpha$ is a constraint on the distance between nodes.
 * $\beta$ is the physical distance across which distance decay should be considered (defined in units of $d$).
-* $\gamma$ is used to define the importance of $V$ on interaction where values above 1 suggest incresing returns on scale.
+* $\gamma$ is used to define the importance of $V$ on interaction where values above 1 suggest increasing returns to scale.

 The model output $E_{ij}$ is, according to Menze and Ur, meant to approximate the movement of people among nodes across the landscape.
 In order to evaluate this function, we replicate the results of the Menze and Ur paper with one small change.
 We drop the bottom 50% smallest sites from consideration due to the large sample size to keep run times manageable (but this could certainly be changed in the code below).
 We use the replication data set provided by Menze and Ur online [here](https://dataverse.harvard.edu/dataset.xhtml;jsessionid=adeb8ff43c833f1efe447dc9e8ba?persistentId=hdl%3A1902.1%2F17731&version=&q=&fileTypeGroupFacet=%22Text%22&fileAccess=&fileTag=&fileSortField=type&fileSortOrder=).